LM-SAL/irispy-lmsal/docs/installation.rst

 You are now ready to develop ``irispy``.

 Notice we install no dependencies or use ``conda`` to install this.
-The reason for this is that it is simply easier to use ``pip`` to setup development packages.
+The reason for this is that it is simply easier to use ``pip`` to set up development packages.

-At times you might need to get the updated changes, to do so:
+At times you might need to get the updated changes; to do so:

 .. code-block:: console